 Robotic urologic surgery with the da Vinci robot is an option for men with severe BPH, whose prostate is larger than those who could be treated with laser or TURP.
 It improves the surgeon’s ability to view the anatomy, and allows for more complete removal with lower retreatment rates.
 Further, it avoids the need for a large abdominal incision, blood transfusion, and longer hospital stays and longer recovery.
 It provides the surgeon advantages over open prostatectomy without the potential disadvantages.

-Talk to the regional leaders at UT urology to see if you would be a candidate for a robotic procedure.
+Talk to the regional leaders at UT Urology to see if you would be a candidate for a robotic procedure.
 The robotic urology specialists at UT Urology, Drs.
 Chris Keel and Amar Singh, perform numerous complex robotic procedures each week and our health system is specifically geared to care for people undergoing complex robotic procedures.
-The UT urology providers will help get you the best treatment for your urologic cancer, BPH or kidney blockage with a patient-centered customized care plan.
-Call us now to make an appointment with one of our UT Urology providers.
+The UT Urology providers will help get you the best treatment for your urologic cancer, BPH or kidney blockage with a patient-centered customized care plan.